iotaledger/wasp/documentation/docs/guide/chains_and_nodes/wasp-cli.md

     }
   ```

-If the Wasp node is configured to use the experimental JWT authentication, it's required to login after the configuration is done.
+If you configure the Wasp node to use the experimental [JWT authentication](node-config.md#jwt), you will need to log in after you save the configuration.

 ```shell
 wasp-cli login
 ```